ETOSPHERES-Labs/etopay-sdk/sdk/README.md

 ## Introduction

-The cryptpay SDK is built in `rust`.
+The Cawaena SDK is built in `rust`.
 It is primarily an implementation of the various functionalities for managing users, wallets, on-boarding of users through KYC (Know Your Customer) processes, payment methods and listing usage information.

 The SDK was designed to support the `Cawaena` application.
 It is a social media application, which allows monetization of user-generated content.
-However, in the same principle, any digital data, given that it is authentic and its origin can be verified, can be monetized using the cryptpay ecosystem, which includes the cryptpay infrastructure and the sdk.
+However, in the same principle, any digital data, given that it is authentic and its origin can be verified, can be monetized using the Cawaena ecosystem, which includes the Cawaena infrastructure and the sdk.

-The big picture behind cryptpay is a data marketplace.
-Data processing, silo management and search engine features have been excluded by design from cryptpay to make it a minimal ecosystem for monetization.
+The big picture behind Cawaena is a data marketplace.
+Data processing, silo management and search engine features have been excluded by design from Cawaena to make it a minimal ecosystem for monetization.

 ### Overview of the SDK functional components

 The figure below shows the functional component diagram of the SDK.
 The core of the SDK is a web3 hot-wallet.
 This wallet is used to store assets on the local machine running the application built with the SDK.
-The supporting components like the backend API, user state management and access control logic work for improving ease of use for the end user as well as ensuring correct process flow and state transitions between the cryptpay infrastructure and application.
+The supporting components like the backend API, user state management and access control logic work for improving ease of use for the end user as well as ensuring correct process flow and state transitions between the Cawaena infrastructure and application.

 The binding layer is just a simple 1-to-1 wrapper around the SDK functionalities.
 This just exports the existing business logic implemented in the SDK in rust to other programming stacks to avoid re-implementation as well as guarantee memory safety natively in code.

 The access control section at the bottom shows the input parameters needed from the user/application to authenticate itself against the SDK.
 For the one-time on-boarding in addition to the `pin` and `access_token` the `username` and `password` is also needed.
-For regular usage, the `pin`, whenever required and `access_token` is required to ensure smooth handling of operations, including internal function calls to the cryptpay infrastructure and the wallet.
+For regular usage, the `pin`, whenever required and `access_token` is required to ensure smooth handling of operations, including internal function calls to the Cawaena infrastructure and the wallet.

 ```
 +-------------------------------------------------------------------------------+